Installing VMware ESXi¶

 The Confirm Disk Selection window displays.
-Press

-Select your desired keyboard layout using the arrow keys and then press
+Select your desired keyboard layout using the arrow keys and then press [ENTER].
+The Enter a root password window displays.

-Enter a root password in the Root password field.
-Use Caution To prevent unauthorized access, your selected root password should contain at least eight (8) characters and consist of a mix of lowercase and capital letters, digits, and special characters.
+To prevent unauthorized access, your selected root password should contain at least eight (8) characters and consist of a mix of lowercase and capital letters, digits, and special characters.

 Confirm the password in the Confirm password field and then press [ENTER] to proceed.
-The installer re-scans the system.
+The installer rescans the system.

-Then displays the Confirm Install window
+It then displays the Confirm Install window.

 Press [F11] to proceed with the installation.

-The installer will repartition the selected disk. all data on the selected disk will be destroyed!
+The installer will repartition the selected disk.
+All data on the selected disk will be destroyed.

-The ESXi 6.7 installation proceeds
+The ESXi installation proceeds.

-The Installation Complete window displays when the installation process is completed.
+The Complete Installation window displays when the installation process is completed.